Carpe: Philadelphia Fusion

 The Fusion finished the regular season with a 24–16 record and claimed the sixth seed in the 2018 Overwatch League playoffs.
 After wins over the Boston Uprising and New York Excelsior, the Fusion advanced to the 2018 Grand Finals, where they faced the London Spitfire.
-Prior to the Grand Finals, Lee had the highest player rating among all damage players, was the second-best Widowmaker among all players with at least two hours of play, and had the second-highest elimination participation percentage at 28% throughout the entire season.
+Prior to the Grand Finals, Carpe had the highest player rating among all damage players, was the second-best Widowmaker among all players with at least two hours of play, and had the second-highest elimination participation percentage at 28% throughout the entire season.
 Throughout the playoffs, he had the 13th-highest average damage per 10 minutes at 6,706 and his participation in 28% of his team's eliminations was the highest among all playoff players.
-In the best-of-three-match series, Lee was held down a majority of the time, as the Fusion lost both matches, 1–3 and 0–3.
+In the best-of-three-match series, Carpe was held down a majority of the time, as the Fusion lost both matches, 1–3 and 0–3.

 Through the first three stages of the 2019 season, the most prominent team composition, known as the meta, in the OWL consisted of running three tank heroes and three support heroes in which keeping tanks alive and sustaining over long periods of time were the highest priority.
-As a damage player, Lee made transitioned to primarily playing the tank hero Zarya, a change that he would have rather not have had to make.
-"If I could play [damage], it would be very happy for me," Lee said in an interview with the Overwatch League, "but this is meta and we are pro players.
+As a damage player, Carpe made the transition to primarily playing the tank hero Zarya, a change that he would have rather not have had to make.
+"If I could play [damage], it would be very happy for me," Carpe said in an interview with the Overwatch League, "but this is meta and we are pro players.
 We have to adapt to the meta."
-Throughout the season, Lee struggled with the new playstyle and hero.
-In the final quarter of the season, the league implemented an enforced 2-2-2 role lock, where teams must use a team composition of two damage, two tank, and two support heroes, allowing Lee to consistently play as a damage hero.
+Throughout the season, Carpe struggled with the new playstyle and hero.
+In the final quarter of the season, the league implemented an enforced 2-2-2 role lock, where teams must use a team composition of two damage, two tank, and two support heroes, allowing Carpe to consistently play as a damage hero.
 He was selected as a starter for the 2019 All-Star Game, marking his second consecutive year receiving the honor.